accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * I.e. Succinct can be used to replace in-memory index, especially a secondary index.
 Besides, succinct also compresses your data.

   * Querying/lookup in Succinct data structure usually involves several address jumps in its internal data structure (e.g. Compressed Suffix Array).
 This is OK for in-memory indexing/compression, but may not be as handy for on-disk data compression.
+Besides, sequential read throughput / reading a large block may also be a concern.

   * Succinct data structure is usually slow to build, compared to classic block-based compression.
 Once built, it is usually hard to modify.
 Though supporting various queries, succinct data structure can be slow for sequential scan.